Which entropy for general physical theories?: An overview of the framework

-for any $\Psi\in\st(\rA\rC)$, $A\in\eff(\rB\rC)$ and any ancillary system $C$.
-In other words, two events are operationally equivalent if they induce the same linear map for any ancillary system $\rC$.
+for any preparation event $\Psi$, observation event $A$ and any ancillary system $C$.
 We then denote the set of all the equivalence classes with $\tr(\rA\to\rB)$, whose elements are simply called \emph{transformations}.
+The operations of sequential and parallel composition are then extended to the equivalence classes in the obvious way, by means of the representatives.
+For instance, if $\tA$ and $\tB$ are two transformation events of type $\rA\to\rB$ and $\rB\to\rC$ respectively, then the sequential composition between the equivalence classes is defined as $[\tA][\tB]\coloneqq[\tA\tB]$.
+From now on we will always refer to transformations omitting the square bracket in the notation.
+Via the sequential composition, a transformation of type $\rA\to\rB$ is associated with a map from $\st(\rA\rC)$ to $\st(\rB\rC)$ for any ancillary system $\rC$, which can be uniquely extended to linear maps between the vector spaces $\st_{\R}(\rA\rC)$ to $\st_{\R}(\rB\rC)$ (see \cite{DAriano:2017aa}).
+Therefore, a transformations is completely characterised by a family of linear maps, one for each ancillary system $\rC$.
 As for states and effects, the set of deterministic transformations will be denoted by $\tr_1(\rA\to\rB)$.
 If $\tU\in\tr(\rA\to\rB)$ and there exists $\tV\in\tr(\rB\to\rA)$ such that $\tV\tU=\tI_{\rA}$ and $\tU\tV=\tI_{\rB}$, we say that $\tU$ is \emph{reversible}.
-Accordingly, two systems are called {\em operationally equivalent} if there exists a reversible transformation $\tU\in\tr_1(\rA\to\rB)$.
+Accordingly, two systems $\rA$ and $\rB$ are called {\em operationally equivalent} ($\rA\cong\rB$) if there exists a reversible transformation $\tU\in\tr_1(\rA\to\rB)$.
 A notion that will be useful in the following is that of {\em asymptotically equivalent systems}.